myugan/awesome-docker-security/README.md

 - [trivy](https://github.com/aquasecurity/trivy) - A simple and comprehensive Vulnerability Scanner for Containers, suitable for CI.
 - [Clair](https://github.com/quay/clair) - Vulnerability Static Analysis to discovering Common Vulnerability Exposure (CVE) on containers and can integrate with CI like Gitlab CI which included on their [template](https://docs.gitlab.com/ee/user/application_security/container_scanning/).
-- [MicroScanner](https://github.com/aquasecurity/microscanner) - Scan your container images for package vulnerabilities with Aqua Security.
 - [Harbor](https://github.com/goharbor/harbor) - An open source trusted cloud native registry project that equipped with several features such as RESTful API, Registry, Vulnerability Scanning, RBAC and etc.
-- [Anchore](https://anchore.com) - An open source project that provides a centralized service for inspection, analysis and certification of container images.
+- [Anchore Engine](https://anchore.com) - An open source project that provides a centralized service for inspection, analysis and certification of container images.
 Access the engine through a RESTful API and Anchore CLI then integrated with your CI/CD pipeline.
+- [grype](https://github.com/anchore/grype) - An open source project from Anchore to perform a vulnerability scanning for container images and filesystems.
 - [Dagda](https://github.com/eliasgranderubio/dagda/) - A tool to perform static analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats in docker images/containers and to monitor the docker daemon and running docker containers for detecting anomalous activities.
 - [Synk](https://snyk.io) - CLI and build-time tool to find & fix known vulnerabilities in open-source dependencies support container scanning, application security.